uf-icbr-bioinformatics/ngssim/README.md

 samtools faidx reference.fa
 ```

-If the .fai file is present, simfastq will read it automatically and will use it to skip the sequence headers.
+If the .fai file for the reference file is present, simfastq will read it automatically
+and will use it to skip the sequence headers.

+## Credits
+**ngssim** is (c) 2019, A. Riva, ICBR Bioinformatics Core, University of Florida.